Reading-eScience-Centre/ncwms/docs/04-usage.md

 ### GetVerticalProfile

 This produces either a vertical profile graph or, if downloading is enabled, a CSV file containing the data.
-The URL parameters are identical to those of a GetFeatureInfo request.
+The URL parameters are identical to those of a GetTimeseries request.
 The `ELEVATION` parameter should specify a range of elevations in the form `startelevation/endelevation`, and the supported formats are:

 * image/png
 * image/jpg